 I must have always liked teaching.
-My parents crack up when they recall the times I corralled a group of neighborhood kids to teach them Bible stories in our backyard.
+My parents cracked up when they recalled the times I corralled a group of neighborhood kids to teach them Bible stories in our backyard.
 I was a very earnest 8 or 10, and the setting was Honduras in the early 60's.
 I am not sure I should say LIKED teaching; I didn't ever think about it.
 I think I just engaged in teaching automatically from time to time.

 In 9th grade, I remember being fascinated with minds and fancied myself a brain surgeon.
 In the fullness of time I registered for Chemistry class, then had to get special permission (groveling) from the headmaster to drop the class when I chickened out before day one.
 Abandoning Chemistry, of course, meant abandoning my medical aspirations.
 My interest in minds went underground as I went on to college and majored in art.
 (Big segway!)
 I did consider a double major in education and art, but the intro to ed class was so mind-numbing that I dropped out almost immediately, thus eliminating that whole career path as an option for me.
 Frankly I could not imagine subjecting future generations to that level of boredom.